aydenbg/Discord-dynamic-status/README.md

 - **Font Awesome** for the icons.
 - **Discord.js** for providing the tools to interact with Discord.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

 ---

 Thank you for using the Discord Profile Website!
 If you encounter any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.
 ```

-### How to Use:

-1. **Copy the entire text above** (everything from `# Discord Profile Website` to the end).
-2. **Paste it** into a new file called `README.md` in your project directory.
-3. Replace `"your-username"`, `"your-discord-bot-token-here"`, `"your-discord-user-id"`, `"your-discord-server-id"`, `"yourprofile"`, and `"Your Name"` with your actual information.
-4. Save the file.

-This should allow you to easily copy everything at once without any issues.
-If you run into any trouble copying, make sure you're selecting the entire block of text and not missing any lines.
-Let me know if you need any further assistance!